PowerShell/PSScriptAnalyzer/docs/markdown/Invoke-ScriptAnalyzer.md

 Invoke-ScriptAnalyzer with the SuppressedOnly parameter.
 For instructions on suppressing a rule, see the description of the SuppressedOnly parameter.
+For usage in CI systems, the -EnableExit exits the shell with an exit code equal to  the number of error records.

 The PSScriptAnalyzer module tests the Windows PowerShell code in a script, module, or DSC resource to determine whether, and to what extent, it fulfils best practice standards.